 Fake contact events.
 A fake contact event could make a person believe that they are at-risk, even though they have never been in contact with an infected person.
 Attackers could try to generate such fake contact events.
-Especially unlimited-budget adversaries can cause large-scale fake contact events by relaying and broadcasting EphIDs widely.

 Suppressing at-risk contacts: There is a risk that either an infected person or the backend server could prevent other individuals from learning they are at risk, e.g., by modifying the app's local storage.
 This violates the integrity of the system and would lead to an increased health risk for contact people who rely on the system to alert them.